- Tina Evans

 · Provision – how comfortable you feel with your financial resources, income, savings, retirement.

-· Physical Health – how at peace you are with your health and activity level, how well you are feeling, including your mental health.
+· Personal Health – how at peace you are with your health and activity level, how well you are feeling, including your mental health.

 · People – how at peace are you with your key relationships right now, this may be family, friends, colleagues, neighbors.